What Are Australia’s Major Search Engines and Directories?

 Over the years, search engine algorithms have increasingly placed less emphasis on low-quality backlinks, which may describe listings in many directories.
 Further, the extent to which they are used has decreased somewhat, as search engines have become much more user-friendly and deliver better results.
 The average consumer is arguably more likely to search for a service in Google rather than a directory.
 This is relevant because the less traffic a directory receives, the less relevant it is from an SEO perspective.
 However, there are certain niche directories that can be very valuable to users who, for instance, aren’t entirely sure of what they need to type into a search engine to get the desired result.

 - Yelp Australia is one of the biggest directories in the country, with more than 1 million visitors per month.
 Part of Yelp’s popularity is its review feature, which can be very helpful to potential consumers.
 With the Australian version launched in 2011, it can be used to search for and information about everything from restaurants and nightclubs to doctors.

 - TrueLocal, which has similar features to Yelp, is also used by many Australians and receives 8.6 million searches on a monthly basis.
 It enables users to search for businesses in their area and boasts that it is ‘Australia’s fastest growing business directory’.
 Owned be Telstra, businesses can also advertise on the website for more exposure.

 - Yellow Pages’ online presence is also worth mentioning.
-Despite the fact that usage figures for both their print and web media has been falling away, Yellow Pages still comes in as the 105th most visited website in Australia.
-Businesses are able to submit information on the website for free and users can see reviews from Yelp.
+Despite the fact that usage figures for both their print and web media have been falling away, Yellow Pages still comes in as the 105th most visited website in Australia.
+Businesses are able to submit information on the website for free and users can see reviews on Yelp.
 Other Popular Australian directories include: